 This variant, is instantly recognisable by its 'cleaned up', more streamlined nose and cockpit canopy, made its maiden flight on 24th July 1947 with John 'Cats Eyes' Cunningham at the controls.

 On 12th April 1948, the aircraft gained a world-speed record for a 100 km closed circuit flight at 605.23 mph.
 De Havilland Chief Test Pilot John Derry then went on to exceed Mach 1 in the aircraft on 6th September 1948, this being the first British-designed aircraft to ‘break the sound barrier’.

-In 1949, the aircraft appeared at the SBAC Farnborough Air Show before being handed over to the RAE at Farnborough.
-Sadly, VW120 was also to crash following structural failure in flight on 15th February 1950 over Buckinghamshire, claiming the life of RAE Test Pilot Squadron Leader Stuart Muller-Rowland.
+In 1949, the aircraft appeared at the SBAC Farnborough Air Show, before being handed over to the Royal Aircraft Establishment (RAE) at Farnborough.
+Sadly, VW120 was also to end in tragedy when it too crashed, following structural failure in flight on 15th February 1950 over Buckinghamshire, claiming the life of RAE Test Pilot Squadron Leader Stuart Muller-Rowland.

 The final chapter in the DH108 story was when the first aircraft (TG283) was lost in a crash at Hartley Wintney on 1st May 1950, and in which Squadron Leader Eric Genders was killed whilst attempting to abandon the aircraft.